 Advantages: no additional overhead expense, improved working relationships with employees, in-house coaching culture

-Disadvantages: may not have time or interest to coach, training and skills vary, what if employee wants coached about the manager?
+Disadvantages: may not have time or interest to coach, training and skills vary, what if employee wants to be coached about the manager?

 Where to get them: Various organizations offer coaching skills training.